 Usually due to the presence of unwanted microorganisms that break down protein and produce undesirable flavor and texture.

 - Too warm

 If the fermentation process is disturbed, it can results in soft or mushy vegetables.

 Dark colored vegetables

-This is often caused by a group of yeasts that produce an intense red pigment in the juice and on the surface of the cabbage.
-The reason is an uneven distribution of or an excessive concentration of salt, both of which allow yeast to multiply.
-If conditions are optimal for normal fermentation, these spoilage yeasts are suppressed.
-However, using a culture starter minimizes this risk.
+This is often caused by a group of yeasts that produce an intense red pigment in the juice and on the cabbage surface.
+One reason is an uneven distribution of or an excessive concentration of salt, both of which allow yeast to multiply.
+Using a culture starter minimizes this risk.